- Home

 The amount you’ll need to fund your retirement depends on a range of factors, including when you plan to retire, what sort of lifestyle you want, and how much you’re likely to receive from the State Pension.

-The amount of income needed for a moderate standard of living in retirement is £31,300 in 2024 for a single person, the PLSA said, and £43,100 for a couple.
+The amount of income needed for a moderate standard of living in retirement is £31,300 for a single person, the PLSA said, and £43,100 for a couple.
 This includes the cost of running a car, longer holidays abroad and increases the amount spent on basics such as food.

 If you want a comfortable standard of living, which would provide you with more financial freedom and a few luxuries each year, such as a fortnight 4* holiday in the Mediterranean with spending money, and three long weekend breaks in the UK, a single person would need £43,300 a year to fund this kind of lifestyle, according to the PLSA.
 This would require them to have annual income (before tax) of £39,387 per year on top of the state pension.
 Find out more in our articles Can you afford to retire?
 And How much should I save for retirement?